w3c/wai-tutorials/source/menus/structure.html.erb.md

   - ARIA11
 ---

-Semantic markup of menus makes them more easily adaptable to different situations such as display on small screens, zoomed in, and for assistive technologies by conveying the structure of the menu to users.
+Semantic markup of menu structures makes them adaptable to different situations, such as displaying on small screens, zooming, and interaction with assistive technologies.

-## List of Links
+## Menu body
 {:.newap}

-If a navigation consists of more than very few links, using a list of links is the most effective way to convey the menu structure to users.
-Amongst other things, lists help assistive technologies to announce how many items are in the menu in total and provide possibilities to adapt to user needs.
+Menus are typically a collection of links.
+Use lists to convey this structure.
+For example, assistive technologies can then describe the menu to users by announcing the number of items it contains, or display the menu in different way, such as item by item.

 ### Unordered list
 {:.ap}

-If the order in which the user reads the pages is not important to understand the website, an unordered list (`<ul>`) should be used.
-In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.
+Use an unordered list (`<ul>`) when the order of the menu items is not important.
+In the following example, there is no dependency between the menu items.
 Most menus are unordered.

 {::nomarkdown}
 <%= code_start('','HTML') %>